 This course comparatively and historically examines the major ideological approaches to government and politics including Liberalism, Conservatism, Socialism, Fascism and Communism.
 Contemporary political ideological movements will also be explored.
+Transfers to both UC/CSU

 POLI-135 Comparative Government

 This course presents various analytical methods used to compare political systems.
 Several countries are examined in a comparative fashion focusing on similarities and differences in interests, institutions, and processes.
 Country studies vary.